JAGADEESHJ97/genai-math-llm-integration/README.md

 <img width="1920" height="1080" alt="image" src="https://github.com/user-attachments/assets/199da56b-5b61-4d7a-b7d3-c784a7bf98d7" />

 ## RESULT:
-Hence,the python program to design and implement a Python function for converting miles to km, integrating it with a chat completion system utilizing the function-calling feature of a large language model (LLM) is written successfully and executed.
+Hence, the Python program to design and implement a Python function for calculating the area of a circle, and integrating it with a chat completion system utilizing the function-calling feature of a large language model (LLM), is written successfully and executed.